 Avoiding Domestic Violence Allegations When You’re Into Kink

-Nosy neighbors, concerned friends and even confused children can sometimes misinterpret and confuse S&M and domestic violence when they see evidence of these sex acts or overhear a couple who engages in dominance/submission play.
-This could involve the submissive party having bruises or yelling, crying or even saying “no” during sexual activities.
-In most cases, when police appear at a well check and find out a couple was engaged in these types of sex acts, they will leave without placing anyone under arrest.
+Worryingly, nosy neighbors, concerned friends, and even confused children can sometimes misinterpret and confuse S&M play with domestic violence when they see evidence of these sex acts or overhear a couple engaging in dominance/submission play.
+Sexual conduct that could confuse outsiders could include the submissive party having bruises or yelling, crying, or even saying “no” during intercourse.
+In most cases, when the police appear at a well check and find out a couple was engaged in these types of sex acts, they will leave without placing anyone under arrest.

-But police should know the difference between S&M and domestic violence, they may still make an arrest if they feel the alleged victim is lying because he or she has been subjected to too much physical violence, or if the victim is nervous or embarrassed and doesn’t tell the police that the “abuse” was actually a part of a consensual sexual activity.
-When this happens, it is critical you speak with a domestic violence attorney as soon as possible because consent is a strong defense in these cases.
+But while police should know the difference between S&M and domestic violence, they may still make an arrest if they feel the alleged victim is lying because they are scared or if the victim is nervous or embarrassed about discussing their sex life and fails to tell the police the alleged “abuse” was a consensual sexual activity.
+When this happens, speak with a domestic violence attorney as soon as possible because consent is a strong defense in these cases.

-If you are concerned your partner may be too scared or embarrassed to tell the police the truth if they arrive at your house, you can always create a written contract or a video agreement discussing the terms and limits of your activities.
-While this isn’t an airtight defense, it can help in many situations to clarify between S&M and domestic violence.
+If you are concerned your partner may be too scared or embarrassed to tell the police the truth if questioned, you can always create a written contract or a video agreement discussing the terms and limits of your activities.
+While this isn’t an airtight defense, it can help clarify between kinks and domestic violence in many situations.

-If you have been accused of domestic violence after participating in a consensual sexual activity with your partner and believe police simply confused S&M and domestic violence, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.
+If you have been accused of domestic violence after participating in a consensual sexual activity with your partner and believe the police mistakenly arrested you for domestic violence, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.
 His office is conveniently located across the street from the Vista courthouse and jail.